 A maximum of 3 transfer credits may be applied toward the Minor, upon review and approval by Academic Leadership.
-Contact Dr. Elizabeth Shaw (eshaw@cdu.edu) with any questions.
+Email provost@cdu.edu with any questions.

 Required Sacred Scripture Minor Courses

 To earn the Minor in Sacred Scripture, students must complete six of the following undergraduate courses (18 credits) at CDU.